SFDO-Tooling/CumulusCI/docs/cookbook.rst

 --------------------------------------------------
 If you have custom tasks that you'd like to convert to using Pydantic based options then you will want to do the following:

-1. Create the inner `Options` class within the task
+1. Create a nested `Options` class within the task class.
 2. For each of the options you have defined in the `task_options` dict you will create a corresponding option property in the `Options` class.
 3. Delete the `task_options` dictionary.
 4. Delete the `_init_options()` and `_validate_options()` methods (if they exist) on the task class.